Support Us

 Advertisement:

-Detention Centre No. 2 in Taganrog is considered one of Russia’s most notorious for its brutality.
-Since April 2022, defenders of Mariupol have been sent there.
+Detention Centre No. 2 in Taganrog is considered one of the most notorious in Russia for its brutality.
+Defenders of Mariupol have been sent there since April 2022.

-Released prisoners of war have reported that the guards at Taganrog use rubber batons, wooden hammers, and electric shock devices for torture.
-Prisoners are beaten during intake, daily searches, and interrogations.
+Released prisoners of war have reported that the guards at Taganrog use rubber batons, wooden hammers and electric shock devices for torture.
+Prisoners are beaten at intake and during daily searches and interrogations.
 During interrogations, detainees are forced to confess to crimes they did not commit.

-Quote: "A man shared my cell.
-They had been taking him for interrogations every day.
+Quote: A released soldier, whose name was withheld by MIPL for security reasons, said: "A man shared my cell.
+He was taken away for interrogations every day.
 The Abkhaz guards told him they would beat him until he signed a confession.
-They drowned him in water, threw a cloth over his face, and poured water on it.
-As a result, he signed everything," one of the released soldiers said, whose name was withheld by MIPL for security reasons.
+They waterboarded him – put a cloth over his face and poured water on it.
+As a result, he signed everything."

-Another former prisoner added, "We constantly heard screams – someone was always being beaten.
-Sometimes the screams would go on for 15-20 minutes, and afterward, the person could not stand.
-They were thrown back into the cell, almost unconscious."
+Another former prisoner added: "We heard screams constantly – someone was always being beaten.
+Sometimes the screams would go on for 15-20 minutes, and afterwards the person would not be able to stand.
+They’d be thrown back into the cell, almost unconscious."

 Previously:

 • On 10 October 2024, Petro Yatsenko, the head of the press service of the Coordination Headquarters for the Treatment of Prisoners of War, said during the 24/7 national joint newscast that Viktoriia Roshchyna had died in Russian custody.
-Defence Intelligence of Ukraine said that she was to be brought back to Ukraine in the near future.
+Ukraine’s Defence Intelligence said she had been due to be brought back to Ukraine in the near future.

-• Later, Dmytro Lubinets, Ukrainian Parliamentary Commissioner for Human Rights, said that he had received confirmation of Roshchyna’s death from the Russian side.
+• Dmytro Lubinets, Ukrainian Parliamentary Commissioner for Human Rights, later said he had received confirmation of Roshchyna’s death from the Russian side.

-• On 11 October, the Office of the Prosecutor General reported that the criminal case opened over the disappearance of Ukrainian freelance writer Viktoriia Roshchyna had been reclassified as a war crime combined with premeditated murder.
+• On 11 October, the Office of the Prosecutor General announced that the criminal case opened in connection with Roshchyna’s disappearance had been reclassified as a war crime combined with premeditated murder.

 Background:

-• In 2022, Roshchyna wrote a series of articles for Ukrainska Pravda from the temporarily occupied territories.
-In particular, she wrote about the life of occupied Crimea during the war and how a sham referendum was held in occupied Donetsk Oblast.
-She also made a photo report from the destroyed city of Mariupol.
+• In 2022, she wrote a series of articles from the temporarily occupied territories for Ukrainska Pravda.
+Her work included stories about life in occupied Crimea during the war, the sham referendum in occupied Donetsk Oblast, and a photo report from the devastated city of Mariupol.

-• Roshchyna disappeared on 3 August 2023 in the Russian-occupied territory from where she was reporting.
+• Roshchyna disappeared on 3 August 2023 while reporting from Russian-occupied territory.

-• In May 2024, Russia admitted for the first time that it had detained Roshchyna.
-The Russian Ministry of Defence sent a letter of confirmation to her father, Volodymyr Roshchyn.
+• It was not until May 2024 that Russia admitted to having detained Roshchyna.
+The Russian Defence Ministry sent a letter confirming this to her father, Volodymyr Roshchyn.

 Support UP or become our patron!